-This exemption allows you to use waste that does not need treating, to reduce the use of virgin or non waste materials.
+The U8 exemption allows you to use waste materials (that do not need treating) for a specific purpose to reduce the use of virgin or non-waste materials.

 Types of activity you can carry out

 - paper pulp or sawdust as animal bedding

 - compost produced for growing mushrooms

 - waste wood or stones to construct walls or structures

 - waste water treatment sludge or solutions for treating water